nahratzah/hoard_cache/README.md

     > c(libhoard::resolver_policy<resolver>(resolver(), ioctx.get_executor()));
 ```

-Note that the asio resolver-policy doesn't automatically mark the cache thread-safe.
-This is to avoid mutex overhead if you're using your asio program with only a single thread.
-(I may change that, no idea.)

 ## Asio Refresh Policy

 When using asio, we can also install a refresh policy that uses asio.